One way to save money when buying a home is by getting a mortgage online. You can compare the best rates from online mortgage companies.

 Tip: Consider buying single family rental homes from Roofstock.

 Better offers many different purchase and refinance mortgage loan types.
 One nifty perk is its $1,000 price match.
-If another lenders offers a lower price in three days, it’ll pay you $1,000.
+If other lenders offer a lower price in three days, it’ll pay you $1,000.

-You can pre-qualify and lock in your rate within three minutes.
+Prequalification is simple and you can lock in your rate within three minutes.
 After this first step, Better assigns you a loan officer to guide you through the process.

 Also, Better tries to keep its fees to a minimum.
 Its agents don’t work on commissions, which means the lender fees should be lower than commission-based lenders.